virensoni3/07-lab-css-animation/README.md

 - browser 'layout' forces the **CPU** to recalculate every frame
 - *never* animate other properties for mobiles or with `animation-iteration: infinite;`

-So only use animations for simple once-only or brief user interaction cues (e.g. on hover) or to attract attention with a repeating animation that is triggered by some user action (e.g. by adding a class to 'pulse' a missing form field with `opacity`, or jiggling a button to suggest clicking with `rotate`).
+So only use *animation* for simple **once-only or brief user interaction cues** (e.g. on hover) or to **attract attention** with a repeating animation triggered by some user action e.g. adding a class with style rules to:

+- 'pulse' a missing form field, using `opacity` in an animation
+- 'jiggle' a button to suggest clicking, using `rotate` in an animation

 ## References:

-- Only want to read one?
-Read this: [High Performance Animations](https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/) (Paul Lewis and Paul Irish, HTML5 Rocks, 2013)
+- **TL:DR;** Read this one if you don't read the others: [High Performance Animations](https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/) (Paul Lewis and Paul Irish, HTML5 Rocks, 2013)
 - Chris Coyier's original inquiry: [A Tale of Animation Performance](https://css-tricks.com/tale-of-animation-performance/) (Chris Coyier, 2012)
 - Response from Paul Irish (Google Chrome team): [Why Moving Elements With Translate() Is Better Than Pos:abs Top/left](https://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/) (Paul Irish, 2012)